How do you transition from beginner to intermediate yoga?

 • Practice confidence: Feeling comfortable in beginner classes and having established a personal routine outside formal instruction

 When your physical benchmarks and mental awareness markers consistently align, you have built the foundational strength, flexibility, and proprioceptive awareness that intermediate yoga requires.
-This dual readiness, physical and psychological, is what makes the transition from beginner to intermediate yoga both safe and sustainable rather than a source of frustration or injury risk.
+This dual readiness — physical and psychological — is what makes the transition both safe and sustainable, rather than a source of frustration or injury.

 Which intermediate yoga poses should you learn first when transitioning from beginner practice?

 Start your intermediate yoga journey with crow pose (Bakasana), side plank (Vasisthasana), and warrior III (Virabhadrasana III) as your foundational transitional poses.
 These three build directly on beginner skills while introducing the arm strength, core stability, and single-leg balance that define intermediate practice.
-Each pose also serves as a gateway to more advanced variations once your alignment and breath control are consistent.
+Each also serves as a gateway to more advanced variations once your alignment and breath control are consistent.

-• Crow pose (Bakasana): Develops arm and core strength while teaching weight distribution and balance—start by squatting with hands planted firmly, then gradually shift weight forward until toes lift
+• Crow pose (Bakasana): Develops arm and core strength while teaching weight distribution and balance — start by squatting with hands planted firmly, then gradually shift weight forward until toes lift

 • Revolved triangle (Parivrtta Trikonasana): Introduces spinal rotation and deep balance while building on basic triangle pose foundations